spiral/docs/storage.md

 example

-Container connected to local server should include additional options like folder where files will be stored in and file permissions (by default `FileManager::RUNTIME`).
+Container connected to local server should include additional options like the folder where files will be stored in and file permissions (by default `FileManager::RUNTIME`).

 table